kjproj84/kjproj84.github.io/_pages/aboutcopy.md

 News
 ---
+- May 2021.
+I submitted one work to Middlware 2021.
+- May 2021.
+I remotely attended to ICWE 2021 as a presenter. [video](https://kjproj84.github.io/ICWE2021_KIJIN_AN.mp4)
 - Feburary 2021.
 One work is accepted to ICWE 2021!
 - November 2020.
 Our paper RT-Trust is nominated for a **Best Paper Award** at *Journal of Computer Languages (COLA)*
 - April 2020.
 I remotely attended [theWebConf 2020](https://www2020.thewebconf.org).